robinsonlabuzh/robinsonlabuzh.github.io/README.md

 ### Updates to the website

-- Once you've cloned the repo and have all the packages installed, the updating the website is done via:
+- Once you've cloned the repo, created a branch to make changes on, have all the packages installed, the updating the website is done via:

 ```
 Sys.setlocale(category = "LC_ALL", locale = "en_US.UTF-8")
 rmarkdown::render_site(encoding = "UTF-8")
 ```

-- Then, commit and push everything back to the robinsonlab.github.io repo
+- Then, commit and push the files changed (RMD + HTML + any graphics) back to your branch

 ### Pull requests